windmountain/elm-chat/README.md

 # Elm Chat

-This is a Slack-like web UI for chat.
+A Slack-like web UI for chat.

 ## Details